million12/docker-nginx/README.md

 This is probably best approach if you'd like to source your logs from outside the container (e.g. via `docker logs` or CoreOS `journald') and you don't want to worry about logging and log management inside your container.

+#### - graceful reload after config change

+Folders `/etc/nginx/` and `/data/conf/nginx/` are monitored for any config changes and, when they happen, Nginx is gracefully reloaded.

 ## Usage